PE at Fonthill

 This Year in PE

-This year in PE, our Sports Plus Coaches have been working with our children on improving their skills in Tag Rugby, Gymnastics, Dance & Athletics.
+This year in PE, our class teachers and sports coaches from Bristol Rovers will be working with our children on improving their skills in Football, Gymnastics, Cricket, Basketball, Dance & Athletics.

-We are pleased that our Year 3 and 4 pupils attend swimming lessons in Terms 5 and 6.
+Year 3 and 4 pupils attend swimming lessons.